How to avoid machine learning pitfalls: a guide for academic researchers: How to reliably build models

 \subsection{Do avoid learning spurious correlations}

 Spurious correlations are features within data which are correlated with the target variable, but which have no semantic meaning.
 They are basically red herrings, and it's not uncommon for ML models to pick up on them in training, and consequently fail to generalise well.
 A classic example is the tank problem.
 Legend\footnote{There is some debate about whether this actually happened: see \url{https://www.gwern.net/Tanks}.} has it that the US military were looking to train an ML model that could recognise tanks.
-However, because the tank pictures used in training were taken during different weather conditions to the non-tank pictures, the model ended up discriminating based on features such as the number of blue pixels in the sky, rather than the presence of a tank.
+However, because the tank pictures used in training were taken during different weather conditions to the non-tank pictures, the model ended up discriminating based on features such as the number of blue pixels in the sky, rather than the presence of a tank (see Figure \ref{fig:tanks} for an illustration).
+An ML model that uses such spurious correlations to perform classification would appear to be very good, in terms of its metric scores, but would not work in practice.
 More complex data tends to contain more of these spurious correlations, and more complex models have more capacity to overfit spurious correlations.
 This means that spurious correlations are a particular issue for deep learning, where approaches such as regularisation (see \nameref{trends}) and data augmentation (see \nameref{augmentation}) can help mitigate against this.
 However, spurious correlations can occur in all data sets and models, so it is always worth looking at your trained model to see whether it's responding to appropriate features within your data --- see \nameref{look}.